 |Range (WLTP)||340 km||390 km||510 km||460 km||460 km|

-EVW gathers that the Enyaq iV could have more than just one derivative.
-The range could be expanded in the coming years and it is likely that Skoda would go in the downward direction than create more premium vehicles.
-Skoda has confirmed that it plans to launch entry variants of existing cars to make an offer that is enticing to more buyers.
+EVW gathers that the Enyaq iV would have more than just one derivative.
+The range could see an expansion in the coming years, and it is likely that Skoda would go in the downward direction than create more premium vehicles.
+Skoda has confirmed that it plans to launch entry variants of existing cars to make an offer that is enticing to more buyers, but the supply chain’s readiness would dictate the launch timescale.

 The Skoda Enyaq Coupe will rival the VW ID.5, which debuts in the third quarter of the year.
-In markets that place importance on rear-seat comfort, the coupe version may not be deemed fit.
+In markets that place importance on rear-seat comfort, the coupe version may not find as many customers as the regular Enyaq iV.

 Skoda Vision iV concept – Image Gallery